jonjamz/blaze-forms/README.md

 This package provides you with two **template factories** that take simple templates that you create and turn them into robust form components.

-Components include:
+There are two types of components:

 * Elements.
+  * From simple wrapped HTML form elements to complex custom widgets.
 * Form Blocks.
+  * Containers that track internal changes, handle submission states, and store valid data.

+All components are reusable, individually-scoped, and take advantage of the latest Template API updates.

-These can be used standalone, but their real power comes from being used together.
+They can be used standalone, but their real power comes from being used together.

 **Example**

 [View the live example](http://forms-example.meteor.com/).

 It was built with Bootstrap 3 and the `sacha:spin` package.
 All code is visible there, nicely formatted thanks to the `code-prettify` package.

-You'll see how simple it is to build an awesome form flow in a very _Meteor_-like way!
+See how simple it is to build an engaging form flow in a very _Meteor_ way!

 Install
 -------